Abasaheb Garware College

-Abasaheb Garware College of Arts and Science (commonly referred to as Garware College) is a college located in Pune, India.
+Abasaheb Garware College of Arts and Science (commonly referred to as Garware College or AGC) is a college located in Pune, India.
 It is run by the Maharashtra Education Society, a private education institution founded by Vasudeo Balwant Phadke, Vaman Prabhakar Bhave and Laxman Narhar Indapurkar in 1860.
 The college was established in 1945 and named as "M.E.S College of Arts and Science".
-It was renamed to its present name in 1970s after a charitable donation by the industrialist Abasaheb Garware to the society.
+It was later renamed to its present name in the 1970s after a charitable donation by the industrialist Abasaheb Garware to the society.

-Garware College offers undergraduate programs in Arts and Science.
+Garware College offers Bachelors, Masters and PhD programs in Arts and Science.
 Approximately 5000 students study in this college.

-Admissions

-Admission forms are available on the college website and in the college office.
-A student can choose which program he wants to opt.

 Programs offered

 Garware College is an Arts and Science college.
-The college offers 11th &12th grade studies (10+2) as well as undergraduate programs in the fields listed below.
+The college offers 11th & 12th grade studies (10+2) as well as undergraduate and postgraduate programs in the fields listed below.